core-wg/comi/draft-ietf-core-comi.md

 {: artwork-align="left"}

-To retrieve a specific instance within the /interfaces/interface YANG list, the CoMI client adds the key of the targeted instance in its CoAP request using the 'k' query parameter.
+To retrieve a specific instance within the /interfaces/interface YANG list, the CORECONF client adds the key of the targeted instance in its CoAP request using the 'k' query parameter.
 The return payload containing the instance requested is encoded using a CBOR array as specified by {{I-D.ietf-core-yang-cbor}}
 section 4.4.1 containing the requested instance.